j7xiao/empire-guide/docs/source/static/layouts/index.rst

 :blue:`Sawmill?
 Stonemason??
 Workshops???`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The more astute among you will have noticed the Sawmill and Stonemason placed in the Main Castle Layout serve no actual use boosting resource production.
-Instead, they are used for build item attachments ("widgets") from event rewards. **Furthermore, the Sawmill and Stonemason need not be placed anywhere else**, until they can be stashed into a district.
+Instead, they are used for build item attachments ("widgets") from event rewards. :red:`Furthermore, the Sawmill and Stonemason need not be placed anywhere else`, until they can be stashed into a district.

 Similarly, the tool workshops are used for the widgets.
 (They as well have no place in layouts outside of your main castle until you can store them both in a district.)
 Currently, the Siege Workshop and Defense Workshop widgets alternate as rewards between events, so you only need one at a time.
 Ideally, you should alternate their placements to match the current widget until you unlock the military district (where you'll have both at the same time).